Skip to content

 dbxref: add from `format` & `data format`

-implement changes in file name extension
+• implement changes in file name extension according to:

 rdfs-label: file name extension